urbanwildlifeinstitute/UWIN_tutorials/README.md

 ### Header Material

 This material should appear at the top of every tutorial `.md` file.
-It is important to use the same `date:` as the one in the `.md` tutorial filename.
-For tutorials this date should be approximately 4 days before it is taught in class, so that email recipients can look at the tutorial before it is run in class.
-The `title:` and `subtitle:` should be identical to that which is written on the header banner image for that tutorial.

-`tags` should be added according to the content of your tutorial.
-Our current tags are:

-- `data_manip` (Data manipulation)
-- `datavis` (Data visualisation)
-- `github` (Related to version control, github, git)
-- `modelling` (Statistical modelling, e.g. general linear models)
-- `intro_to_r` (Basic skills for programming, etiquette, using IDEs etc.)
+The `title:` is the full name of your tutorial and `subtitle:` should be the short hand that appears on the github repository

 Here is an example header:

 ```
 ---
 title: "Title to appear on website"
+subtitle: "Subtitle to appear on website"
 author: "First name of Author"
 date: "2017-04-25 08:00:00"
-meta: Tutorials
-subtitle: "Subtitle to appear on website"
-layout: post
-tags: github datavis
 ---
 <div class="block">
 	<center>